hao-tian-xu/mit6.004_sp16/README.md

 This repository shares the learning process of the course 6.004 with online materials from MIT OCW.
 The results are divided into the following three parts:

-1. Lecture notes, each with a summary titled *Thinking*
+1. Lecture and lab notes, each with a summary titled *Thinking*, in Markdown
+- including a review file summarizing the course (only in Chinese now)
 2. Labs' solutions
    - Complete solutions are stored in `saved_state.json` files under each folder, which can be restored on [this site](https://computationstructures.org/exercises/cmos/lab.html)
    - For convenience, circuit designs are also saved as screenshots, and other solutions are saved as text files.